pufengdu/IO8EMMOK/README.md

 DEVICE=C:\DOS\IO8EMMOK.SYS
 ```

 You may load your EMM386.EXE after the above line, with any parameter.
-But ALTBOOT parameter must be added.
-e.g.

 ```
-DEVICE=C:\DOS\EMM386.EXE [ANY PARAMETERS] ALTBOOT
+DEVICE=C:\DOS\EMM386.EXE [ANY PARAMETERS]
 ```

 Without the IO8EMMOK, MS-DOS 8.00 will hang when loading EMM386.EXE.